seclution/application-diagram/README.md

 packaging repository as described in the *Updating to a newer draw.io version* section above.

-1. Clone the repository and run `mvn -pl draw.io-webjar clean package`.
+1. Clone the repository and run `mvn -pl draw.io-webjar -am clean package`.
-2. Optionally install the generated jar with `mvn -pl draw.io-webjar install` so that it can be resolved by this project.
+2. Optionally install the generated jar with `mvn -pl draw.io-webjar -am install` so that it can be resolved by this project.
 3. Run `scripts/update-webjar-version.sh /path/to/draw.io-webjar/target/*.jar`
    to update the `drawio.version` property with the WebJar version you just built.